How to Evict a Family Member or Relative from Your Home

 How to Get Someone Out of Your House Legally: Evicting a Family Member with No Lease

-However, if your relative refuses to leave and there’s no lease, or the lease is up, you can serve them with an eviction notice.
+If your relative refuses to leave and there’s no lease, or the lease is up, you can serve them with an eviction notice.
 If they still don’t comply, the next stop for the two of you is court.

 If the judge sides with you, your family member will be given an amount of time to leave.
 If they remain on your property, you can call law enforcement to remove them.
 Of course, laws are different in each state, but, in general, this is how the eviction process goes.